 There’s also a wide range of terrains, with notable climbs as well as flat lands for those easy spins home.
 When off the bike, there’s long stretches of sandy beaches to explore.

-Good to know: Denia has proved popular with pro teams in the last few years – Team Sunweb, BMC Racing and Astana have all made trips to the area for pre-season training.
+Good to know: Denia has proved popular with pro teams in the last few years – Team Sunweb, CCC Team and Astana have all made trips to the area for pre-season training.
 If you’re in the area, make sure you check out Cafe Ciclista – where you’ll find all the refreshments you could want, plus three weekly rides where you could pick up a little route planning inspiration.

 Flight time: 2 hours 30 minutes to Alicante airport